 - Don’t believe that because you don’t look like an athlete, a runner, a cyclist or a sports person that you can’t enter a triathlon, IT’S NOT TRUE!
 Anyone and everyone can give it a go!
-Put in the training and you’ll just get better and better.
+Put in the training and you’ll see the results!

 - All the equipment you need is a swimming costume, bike and a pair of trainers.
-Yes as you get more interested there are endless pieces of kit and equipment that you can buy but don’t let this put you off in the early stages.
-It’s not necessary to spend a fortune, believe me that will come once you’ve found the love.
+As you get more invested, there are endless pieces of kit and equipment that you can buy, but don’t let this put you off in the early stages.
+It’s not necessary to spend a fortune, believe me that will come once you’ve developed a passion for the sport.

 - Find a friendly local club, this was my biggest motivation.
 Training surrounded by like minded people pushed me out of my comfort zone.
 You’ll discover so many new tips about training and racing that will all help you to achieve your goals and more!

-- Don’t be put off that your not good at all three areas, no one is!
-Everyone who races will have strengths and weaknesses and thats OK, thats what training is for.
+- Don’t be put off that you're not good at all three areas, no one is!
+Everyone who races will have strengths and weaknesses and thats OK, that's what training is for.

-- Believe in your capabilities because the sky is the limit, if you enjoy the training, the possibilities are endless with this sport.
+- Believe in your capabilities - the sky is the limit.
+If you enjoy the training, the possibilities are endless with this sport.
 With cycling camps, triathlon training camps and races you can go all over the world.
 Think about the amazing achievement competing abroad and then the fantastic holiday after!